TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/rolereaction.md

 > Yes, as long as the name is different you are free to have 50 emojis with the same image.

 #### Q) I deleted a linked emoji from my discord server, how can I clear it without resetting everything?
-> Create a new emoji with the same name and run the clear command with that emoji.
+> Create a new emoji with the same name and run the remove command with that emoji.